-Network co-ordinator: Jane Maguire, firstname.lastname@example.org
+Network co-ordinator: Angela Dix, email@example.com

 In 2011 a group of rural Norfolk schools was fortunate to receive one of the first grants from Classics for All.
-We worked with one high school and seven of its feeder primary schools, enabling them all to introduce Latin by funding resources and providing two years of regular training and support.
+Co-ordinator Jane Maguire worked with one high school and seven of its feeder primary schools, enabling them all to introduce Latin by funding resources and providing two years of regular training and support.
 Two further groups of schools, each with one high school and a cluster of primaries, were subsequently offered a one-year funding programme with similar training and support.

 By 2016, it was found that the majority of these nineteen school were continuing to teach some Latin and the feedback was overwhelmingly positive.
 Teachers and teaching assistants had really valued the training and, despite initial lack of confidence, clearly demonstrated how successful the training of non-specialists can be.
-Headteachers saw Latin as generally beneficial, raising standards of literacy and contributing to many areas of the curriculum.
-The children loved it.

 Norwich Castle Museum has been a great source of support throughout, enthusiastically adapting its established Roman Days to include as much Latin as possible for those schools studying it.

-So Norfolk continues to build on its first grants, sustaining and increasing interest in teaching Latin.
+Norfolk continues to build on its first grants, sustaining and increasing interest in teaching Latin.